Telephone Numbers

 See our vocabulary notes about numbers in English.

-If you found this English vocabulary about Telephone Numbers useful, share it with others:
+If you found this English Vocabulary about Telephone Numbers interesting or useful, let others know about it.